sarahjq-s/home-country-page/README.md

 While working on this project, I ran into some challenges with flexbox again but this time it was easier to understand what I was doing wrong.
 The challenge I faced and how I overcame it:

-✈️ Destination section - I ran into the problem of having the images appear ellipse instead of circle.
-With the Hometown Project, I only needed the width but with this page I needed to put both height and width properties to get the images appear circular.
+✈️ ✈️ Destination section - I ran into the problem with the images looking like an ellipse instead of a circle with the border-radius property set to 50%.
+With  my other Project, I only needed the width but with this page I needed to put both height and width properties to get the images appear circular.
 Do you have other solution?
  😃 I really enjoyed working on this project because I get to share about my home country.
 Looking forward to learning more and being able to make a responsive website!

 I'd appreciate anyone who would be kind to review my code for me to learn from it and improve on my skills 🙏